LeChatErrant/async/README.md

    - [x] Fully asynchronous functioning
    - [x] "Joining" fibers at FiberPool destruction.
 Offering a way to "kill" fibers manually
    - [ ] Return value of fibers
-   - [ ] wait and wait_for methods (respectively, blocking call waiting for ALL jobs to finish, and a blocking call waiting for the job given as parameter to finish)
+   - [x] wait and wait_for methods (respectively, blocking call waiting for ALL jobs to finish, and a blocking call waiting for the job given as parameter to finish)
+   - [x] documented api

 - [ ] ThreadPool
    - [ ] Abstract class above FiberPool and ThreadPool, to make users able to substitute fibers by threads